seanpmaxwell/jet-schema/README.md

 <br/>

 `jetSchema()` accepts two optional arguments:
   - An array-map of which default-value should be used for which validator-function: you should use this option for frequently used validator-function/default-value combinations where you don't want to set a default value every time.
+Upon initialization, the validator-functions will check their defaults.
+If a value is not optional and you do not supply default value, then an error will be thrown when the schema is initialized.
+If you don't set a default value for a function in the `jetSchema()` function, you can also pass a 2 length array of the default value and the validator function in `schema`.
   - The second is a custom clone function if you don't want to use the built-in function which uses `structuredClone` (I like to use `lodash.cloneDeep`).
 <br/>